abelsm2/TftpServer/README.md

 The attempt has been made to stick as close to the TFTP protocol as possible.
 Timeouts were implemented as best I could figure out because the specification doesn't cover timeouts and retransmission explicitly.
-Also, to make like simpler with the limited number of sockets available, the transfer ID for the server is kept at 69 rather than choosing a new random port number.
+Also, to make life simpler with the limited number of sockets available, the transfer ID for the server is kept at 69 rather than choosing a new random port number.

 The specification can be located at: https://tools.ietf.org/html/rfc1350